Interpreting and translation services

-If you wish to confirm that an interpreter has been booked, you can contact the interpreting team on the details below.
-You should provide details of your hospital appointment, your communication requirements and your hospital number and/or date of birth.
-The contact details are as follows:
+If you wish to confirm that an interpreter has been booked, you should contact the clinic that you will be attending, as they will have facilitated the booking.
+To help them deal with your enquiry you should provide details of your hospital appointment, your communication requirements and your date of birth.

 - Barnet and Chase Farm hospitals PALS team: firstname.lastname@example.org

 - Royal Free Hospital PALS team: email@example.com

 - Head of patient experience & interpreting: firstname.lastname@example.org